liubingchi2/Agora-LinuxServer-Recording/README.md

   }
 ```

-#### Set the Recording Configuration
+#### Apply the Recording Configuration

-Add a log to track the users that join the channel, and define the Agora SDK `recorder` and configuration.
+Add a log to track the users that join the channel.

 ``` c++
   LOG(INFO, "uid %" PRIu32 " from vendor %s is joining channel %s",